polymode/polymode/modes/readme.md

 - indent-offset, font-lock-narrow etc - configuration options

-Currently, there are three types of submode objects:
+Currently, there are three types of chunkmode objects:

-- `pm-basemode` - Represents the main mode of the buffer.
+- `pm-bchunkmode` - Represents the main mode of the buffer.
 Like `html-mode` in a web mode, `latex-mode` in noweb mode, or `org-mode` in org mode buffer.
-Currently it doesn't add any new slots to its parent class `pm-submode`.
+Currently it doesn't add any new slots to its parent class `pm-chunkmode`.

-- `pm-chunkmode` - Represents the inner modes.
-Various code modes in markdown, noweb modes or org mode are examples. `pm-chunkmode` extends `pm-submode` with additional slots, most importantly:
+- `pm-hbtchunkmode` - Represents the inner modes.
+Various code modes in markdown, noweb modes or org mode are examples. `pm-hbtchunkmode` extends `pm-chunkmode` with additional slots, most importantly:

     * head-mode/tail-mode: emacs-modes for header/tail of the chunk
     * head-reg/tail-reg: regular expressions or functions to detect the header/tail
     * head-buffer/tail-buffer*

-- `pm-chunkmode-auto` - Represents chunkmodes for which the mode type is not predefined and should be computed.
+- `pm-hbtchunkmode-auto` - Represents chunkmodes for which the mode type is not predefined and should be computed.
 Examples are code chunks of org and markdown modes.
-This class extends `pm-chunkmode` with `retriver-regexp`, `retriver-num` and `retriver-function` which are used to retrive the mode name from the header of the inner chunk.
+This class extends `pm-hbtchunkmode` with `retriver-regexp`, `retriver-num` and `retriver-function` which are used to retrive the mode name from the header of the inner chunk.